Qiskit/qiskit-ibm-runtime/docs/index.rst

    :hidden:
    :caption: Migrate

-    Migrate to the Qiskit Runtime execution model <migrate/migrate-guide>
+    Migrate to using Qiskit Runtime primitives <migrate/migrate-guide>
     Use Estimator in an algorithm <migrate/migrate-estimator>
     Use Sampler in an algorithm <migrate/migrate-sampler>
     Use Estimator and Sampler in an algorithm <migrate/migrate-est-sam>